benlawraus/anvil_works_design_test/README.md

 Compatibility
 -------------
 This project was developed and tested only on OSX with PyCharm.
-To run on other systems, only the scripts need to be translated..
+To run on other systems, the scripts need to be translated for your particular system.
+ChatGPT can offer a good starting point.